-As the brand releases new products, it’s evident that the research and development that each product undergoes is rigorous.
+As the brand releases new products, it’s evident the research and development that each product undergoes are rigorous.

-At that time in 2011, Bose made the decision to donate the majority of his shares to his alma mater and former employer, the Massachusetts Institute of Technology.
+Amar Bose remained the company’s majority owner until 2011.
+He then donated the majority of his shares to his alma mater and former employer, the Massachusetts Institute of Technology (MIT).

 MIT benefits from this donation by being paid out an annual cash dividend.